-You can launch the Double-Take Availability interactive command prompt which allows you to enter DTCL commands one at a time.
+You can launch the Double-Take interactive command prompt which allows you to enter DTCL commands one at a time.

-- 1. Start DTSetup. - 2.
+- 1. Start DTSetup.
+See Running DTSetup on page 31. - 2.
 Select Start User Interface (DTCL -i). - 3.
 Enter your DTCL commands one at a time at the Command prompt.
 For a complete list of DTCL commands, their syntax, and instructions for completing tasks using DTCL, see the Scripting Guide. - 4.
 To exit the DTCL Command prompt, type exit. - 5.
 When you have completed your DTCL tasks, press Q as many times as needed to return back to the main menu or to exit DTSetup.